 The product roadmap is the primary vehicle for transforming product strategy from theory to reality.
-It lays out how the product will evolve to achieve its key goals and communicates to everyone what the priorities are.
+It lays out how the product will evolve to achieve its key goals and communicate to everyone the priorities.

 But translating a strategy and aligning the roadmap underneath it isn’t a trivial undertaking.
 It requires a lot of work in advance to identify what matters most to key organizational stakeholders and extensive planning and prioritization.

 One of the biggest mistakes product managers can make in this area is thinking they can—or should—do it alone.
-Failing to conduct critical strategic conversations ahead of time can spell doom for a product roadmap and tarnish the reputation of product management.
+Failing to conduct critical strategic conversations ahead of time can spell doom for a product roadmap and tarnish product management’s reputation.

 Incorporate stakeholder concerns into the process and product managers shouldn’t assume they know what each person cares about until they’ve discussed it personally with everyone.
 Not only is this a fact-finding opportunity for the roadmap makers, but it also provides another opportunity to reinforce the details of the product strategy with those stakeholders.